 Although the goal of a market conduct program is often perceived narrowly as identifying issues centered on specific companies and bringing those companies into compliance, market analysis can also be an important tool in programs directed toward broader market conditions.
 Some examples include:

 Identify underserved and noncompetitive markets: Markets are typically defined by line and by geographic location, perhaps the state or perhaps a more local unit.
 It is important to recognize that market operation can also be impacted by demographic factors, such as level of urbanization and income.
 For example, automobile insurance costs are significantly higher in high-density, low-income areas, especially when these factors are accompanied by inferior transportation infrastructures and elevated crime rates.
 Consequently, insurers may find such markets less attractive.
 Particularly for private passenger automobile and homeowners insurance, data should be collected in sufficient detail to enable regulators to adequately identify underserved or noncompetitive markets.
 Data should include exposure, premium and loss fields and also fields permitting identification of complainant and producer location, which can prove useful in identifying areas with a shortage of distribution channels.
-States may also want to monitor health coverage by geographic location, tracking both the number of insureds and the availability medical services within various regions.
+States may also want to monitor health coverage by geographic location, tracking both the number of insureds and the availability of medical services within various regions.
 If data aggregated by ZIP code is available, it can easily be merged with other relevant data, such as the U.S. census and then aggregated upward to other geographic levels, such as county or metropolitan area, or by demographic characteristics, such as income.
 Relevant statewide data may also be compared to data from neighboring states, and market share concentrations in different lines of business within the state can be compared in order to gain insight into the relative levels of competition in those markets.
 In some states, detailed territorial information may be subject to trade secret protection or the state of the law may be unsettled as to whether this information can be disclosed to the public.
 In jurisdictions where certain market analysis information is confidential, regulators who collect such information must be careful to use it in ways that disclose only aggregate, nonconfidential information to the public.

 Monitor insurers’ use of territories, fire protection classifications or other geographic rating mechanisms: Although territorial rating is not inherently inappropriate for lines such as homeowners and automobile insurance, significant variations in rates are understandably controversial among the consumers who pay the higher rates.
 It is, therefore, essential to ensure that like risks are being treated alike and that the territories that are used have actuarial validity.
 In theory, competitive markets will ensure that this is the case, but it is necessary to test whether the theory is borne out by actual market conditions.
 Few states now have the means to adequately monitor the actuarial adequacy and fairness of territories.
 Existing territories may lag considerably behind changing risk characteristics associated with geographic areas.
 In addition, territory structure may be driven more by marketing than by risk analysis.
 Appropriate statistical methodologies should be developed and territories, once approved, should be re-analyzed periodically.